MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/scan-operator.md

 |---|---|
 |6m|"C"|

-Since there is no active sequence in `s1` and `s2`, this row doesn't match any step and is discarded.
+Since there's no active sequence in `s1` and `s2`, this row doesn't match any step and is discarded.

 |Ts|Event|
 |---|---|
 |8m|"Start"|

-This row starts a new sequence in `s1` with a new match id, note that there are now `2` active sequences in the state.
+This row starts a new sequence in `s1` with a new match ID, note that there are now `2` active sequences in the state.
 The row `00:08:00, "Start", 1` is added to the output.

 ||m_id|s1.Ts|s1.Event|s2.Ts|s2.Event|s3.Ts|s3.Event|
 |---|---|---|---|---|---|---|---|